Birds have bilateral symmetry.

-This means the left and right sides of their body can be divided into an almost exact mirror image of each other down the midline.
+This means the left and right sides of their bodies and wings can be divided into an almost exact mirror image of each other down the midline.

 What the Ninjas Say:

 Ninja 1 – Air flows really well around symmetrical birds.
 This allows them to fly well.

 Ninja 2– Female birds prefer symmetrical mates.
 This means they are more likely to have symmetrical young.

 The imaginary line drawn down the middle of the body to divide the left and right sides is sometimes called the midline.
 It is yet another name for the axis of symmetry and line of symmetry.